Redesigning and manufacturing oral dosage forms for optimal drug therapies

 The concept is particularly useful for optimizing a myriad of cancer therapies.

 Fig. 6.
 Schematic of the drug concentration in blood after administering multiple Enzian dosage forms. cd,b: drug concentration in blood; td: dosing interval; tr: gastric residence time; t: time.
-Image adapted from A.H.
-Blaesi et al., Int.
+Schematic adapted from A.H.
+Blaesi and N. Saka, Int.
 J. Pharm.
-(2023).
+(2024) 124360.

 Technology validation

 If the drug is administered by a particulate dosage form, the drug concentration in blood rises and falls.
-The width of the peak at half height is small.
+The width of the peak at half-height is small (3.6 hrs).

 Thus, upon repeated dosing the Enzian dosage form enables a steady drug concentration in blood for enhancing the efficacy and reducing side effects of the drug therapy.

-Fig. 9.
-Drug concentration in blood after administering a single particulate and a single fibrous dosage form to a dog.
+Fig. 11.
+Drug concentration in blood after administering a particulate and a fibrous dosage form to a dog.
 Image adapted from data published in A.H.
 Blaesi et al., Int.
 J. Pharm.
-(2023).
+(2024) 124363.

 Scientific Publications